 We were the first in the industry to deliver commercial edge computing AI chips based on Risc-V architecture and self-developed neural network accelerator with outstanding performance, which is widely deemed to be a milestone for hardware advancement in the AI edge-computing field, according to Frost & Sullivan.
-Compared with other IC architecture, Risc-V is suitable for IoT hardware adoption due to its flexibility and open-source characteristics.
+Compared with other IC architecture, Risc-V does not require high royalty fee payments and is suitable for IoT hardware adoption due to its flexibility and open-source characteristics.
 Further, the code of Risc-V is simple, elegant and very well suited for edge computing, according to Frost & Sullivan, and our self-developed neural-network accelerator enables hardware acceleration to increase power efficiency and enhance performance.